andersshv/OnlinePOS-TestCase/README.md

 ***************************

+🧾 Program Layout and Functionality
-The layout of the program is separated in three sections:
+The application layout is divided into three main sections:

-  - To the left: Product groups
+Left: Product Groups

-  - In the middle: Products for the selected product group
+Center: Products belonging to the selected group

-  - To the right: The contents of the current order All three sections are scroll views.
+Right: Current Order (Cart Contents)

+Each section supports scrolling independently.

+🛒 Adding and Removing Items
+Add to Cart:
-Items are added to the cart by clicking the product tiles, or by clicking the plus for items already in the cart.
+Click a product tile in the center section, or use the plus (+) button next to an item already in the cart.

-Items are removed from the cart by clicking the minus or or the garbage can at each cart item.
-The minus cannot remove the list item, here the garbage can must be used.
+Remove from Cart:
+Use the minus (-) button to decrease quantity.
+To fully remove an item, click the garbage can icon next to it (the minus button does not remove the last unit).

+🧹 Clearing and Completing Orders
+Clear Order:
-The garbage can next to the total amount is used to clear the order, but it first presents a confirm dialog.
+The garbage can icon next to the total amount clears the entire cart.
+A confirmation dialog will appear first.

-The Pay-button at the bottom, also first presents a dialog when clicked, so the sales person have time to receive money from the customer before the order is cleared.
+Pay:
+Clicking the Pay button at the bottom opens a dialog that:

+Displays the total amount,

+Shows a visual wait indicator,

+Gives the salesperson time to handle payment.
+The order is only cleared once “Payment Received” is confirmed.

 ************************